 Working at Height

-Preparing aircrafts for take-off can be a very labour-intensive activity, and in many cases, means that employees must work at height.
+Preparing aircraft for take-off can be a very labor-intensive activity, and in many cases, means that employees must work at height.

 However, year on year there are reported injuries of employees working in these conditions.

-Whether the employees are maintaining, or simply entering or exiting the aircraft, more must be done to ensure that the risks involved with these activities are minimised.
+Whether the employees are maintaining, or simply entering or exiting the aircraft, more must be done to ensure that the risks involved with these activities are minimized.

-Working at height risks can be minimised by…
+Working at height risks can be minimized by…

 - Conducting thorough risk assessments regularly